poojasreeyarravarapu/YOLOv5-dynamic-object-detection/README.md

   Basically the file path of the data\images that need to be cleaned.

   For Videos:
+  video_to_yolo.py - Uses OpenCV to read video frames and save them as images.
   And the cleanup script work directly on frames extracted from your video Basically to extract frames
   ```bash